AidanGlickman/unsolve/README.md

 UnKODUS is a puzzle game where you start with a full sudoku board, and have to continuously eliminate elements while making sure that the solution board stays unique.

+## Build & Run

+This project uses Rust and WebAssembly.
+The rust source can be built for the web using `wasm-pack build`.
+The web app can be built using `npm run build` and run using `npm run serve`.

+To run it through the Rust CLI, use `cargo run --release` from within the `unkodus-lib` directory.

 ## Team Project Proposal
 Professor: Benjamin Cosman (bcosman)